Submitted by admin on Fri, 04/06/2018 - 05:07

 6. Credible

-The professionalism of your site impacts whether users feel that your website is credible and can trust the information (or products) provided.
-Along with the desirability and accessibility of a website, another important factor to the credibility of a website is the language used.
-The tone and register of the language used has to be appropriate for the audience.
-Generally speaking, simple language and the birds-eye view is preferred over jargon-filled text-heavy pages.
+Moreover, the tone and register of the language used have to be appropriate for the audience.
+Generally, people prefer simple language and a birds-eye view over jargon-filled, text-heavy pages.
 An easy way to write content on your websites is to use the inverted pyramid method.

 7. Valuable

 At its core, a website must give value to the user.
-This actually ties in with all of the previous qualities discussed.
-The more you are able to address these qualities, the more valuable your website will be, and value is central to the experience.
-Think back to the example of Amazon: Most people who have used it would agree that it is a valuable resource for online purchasing, rather than just another online store.
-Ultimately, this is why people go back because they have found value in the experience.
+Importantly, this ties in with all of the previous qualities discussed.
+Moreover, the more you are able to address these qualities, the more valuable your website will be, and value is central to the experience.
+For instance, think back to the example of Amazon:

 The UX Honeycomb gives us a starting point for building an effective UX strategy.
-It allows us a way to visualize the important qualities we need to be considering when designing a website.
-By understanding each quality and how they affect the people visiting your website you will be better equipped to put together a strategy with the confidence that it will do what you expect it to.
+Additionally, it allows us a way to visualize the important qualities we need to consider when designing a website.

 Looking to Engage More Members?